 Portland Public Schools: Students can learn about careers in information technology by talking with the district’s IT team.

-Keep in mind that technology is a growing part of every major sector: Many exhibitors, such as Wieden+Kennedy and Oregon Health & Science University, rely on tech-savvy employees and cutting-edge technology to grow.
+Students and their parents should keep in mind that technology is a growing part of every major sector: Many exhibitors, such as Wieden+Kennedy and Oregon Health & Science University, rely on tech-savvy employees and cutting-edge technology to grow.
 Students who develop software savvy and technical skills in high school and college will dramatically increase their luck in the job market after graduation.

 The nonprofit Portland Workforce Alliance works year-round with businesses in every sector to provide career-learning opportunities for high school students.
 To learn more, browse our website.